aar0np/weather-app/README.md

 ### Viewing Data:

-In addition to the user interface, the most-recently loaded weather reading from the NWS (stored in the Weather Application's database) can be viewed on the following _GET_ endpoint: [http://127.0.0.1:8080/weather/latest/station/kmsp/month/202307](http://127.0.0.1:8080/weather/latest/station/kmsp/month/202307)
+In addition to the user interface, the most-recently loaded weather reading from the NWS (stored in the Weather Application's database) can be viewed on the following _GET_ endpoint: [http://127.0.0.1:8080/weather/latest/station/kmsp/month/202307](http://127.0.0.1:8080/weather/latest/station/kmsp/month/202307).
+Note that the month is specified in the `YYYYMM` format.

     curl -X GET http://127.0.0.1:8080/weather/latest/station/kmsp/month/202307